-- The state where you completed your Plastic Surgery training must be entered. - Start of tracking date must be entered. - Case list must be 15 consecutive months within the two years preceding submission of application material.
+- The state where you completed your Plastic Surgery training must be entered. - Start of tracking date must be entered. - Case list must be a maximum of 15 consecutive months within the two years preceding submission of application material. - If you reach the minimum total required case number, and fulfill the category requirements, prior to completing the specified 15-month period, you may finalize your case log.